mattdesl/tweenr/README.md

 - common set of eases
 - works in node and the browser
-- small, focused and modular design; e.g. [tween-ticker](https://www.npmjs.org/package/tween-ticker) can be used on its own
+- small, focused and modular design; e.g. [tween-ticker](https://www.npmjs.org/package/tween-ticker) is useful if you don't need eases or a frame loop
 - interpolates numbers and arrays (i.e. vectors, colors)
 - can tween multiple elements at once
 - tweens are cancellable